 Inventory, lb : 0

-Vidalia onions are available from late April through late June.
+Vidalia® onions are available from mid Spring through late Summer.

 Restaurants currently purchasing this product as an ingredient for their menu.